 More Books by This Author

 From the Atlantic Ocean to well-tended organic farms, Maine offers some of the best raw materials for rustic, hearty cuisine.
-To this natural bounty, add the independent spirit and quiet humor of the people, and it’s apparent why chefs, farmers, fisherman, and artisans are drawn to the state.
-Their fierce pride, respect for the land, and lack of pretension are recognizable ingredients in the food they produce.
+Add the independent spirit and quiet humor of the people and it becomes apparent why chefs, fisherman, and artisans are drawn to the state.
+Their fierce pride, respect for the land, and lack of pretension are recognizable ingredients in the food they produce, from fresh lobster to blueberry pancakes.
+Dive in to the salty personality of Maine’s cuisine!

 Favorite recipes from clam shacks, lobster pounds, and chowder houses.